geostyler/geostyler-beginner-workshop/workshop/first-steps/install-geostyler.md

 ## Install GeoStyler UI

 Since we are using npm, the installation of GeoStyler is straightforward.
-Open a terminal and run following command from the root of your application directory:
+Open a terminal and run the following command from the root of your application directory:

 <pre><xmp>npm i geostyler</xmp></pre>